 Add static entries

 With static entries you can assign clients with known hardware address or identifier a fixed IP address and configuration profile.

 The assigned IP addresses must not overlap with the dynamic address ranges.

 Identifiers or hardware addresses must be specified byte by byte in hexadecimal notation.
 For MAC (hardware) addresses the bytes must be separated by a dash or colon.

 Cient Identifier 🗖 Circuit Identifier 🗖 Remote Identifier  or

 Hardware address: 00:00:00:51:74:00

-IP Address: 149,218.112.105
+IP Address: 149.218.112.105

 Optional

 Configuration Profile: Switch1

 Remark:

-r redundarik enky (alexik enky With an existing in address)

 OK Apply Cancel

-Figure 99:Entries for static addresses
+Figure 110:Entries for static addresses